M66B/FairEmail/FAQ.md

 <a name="faq25"></a>
 **(25) Why can't I select/open/save an image, attachment or a file?**

-If a menu item to select/open/save a file is disabled (dimmed), the [storage access framework](https://developer.android.com/guide/topics/providers/document-provider), a standard Android component, is probably not present, for example because your custom ROM does not include it or because it was removed.
+If a menu item to select/open/save a file is disabled (dimmed) or not available, the [storage access framework](https://developer.android.com/guide/topics/providers/document-provider), a standard Android component, is probably not present, for example because your custom ROM does not include it or because it was removed.